Mityuha/fresh-bakery/docs/bakery_di.md

     auth: IntranetAuth = Cake(IntranetAuth, auth_url, login=username, password=password)
 ```
-Also we have a client to receive user info
+Also we have a client to receive user info:
 ```python
 from typing import Final